pathwaycom/pathway/examples/projects/ag2-multiagent-rag/README.md

    ```

 2. The script will:
-   - Start a Pathway VectorStoreServer that indexes documents in `./data/`
+   - Start a Pathway Live Data Framework VectorStoreServer that indexes documents in `./data/`
    - Launch AG2 agents that query the server for information
    - Print the multi-agent conversation with grounded answers

-3. **Add documents while running** — Pathway re-indexes automatically.
+3. **Add documents while running** — The Pathway Live Data Framework re-indexes automatically.

 ## How It Works

-- **Pathway** reads documents from `./data/`, chunks them with `TokenCountSplitter`, embeds them with OpenAI embeddings, and serves the index via HTTP
+- **Pathway Live Data Framework** reads documents from `./data/`, chunks them with `TokenCountSplitter`, embeds them with OpenAI embeddings, and serves the index via HTTP
-- **AG2 Researcher agent** queries Pathway's `/v1/retrieve` endpoint via the `search_documents` tool to retrieve relevant chunks
+- **AG2 Researcher agent** queries Pathway Live Data Framework's `/v1/retrieve` endpoint via the `search_documents` tool to retrieve relevant chunks
 - **AG2 Analyst agent** synthesizes retrieved information into a comprehensive answer
 - The agents communicate via AG2's `GroupChat`, coordinated by a `GroupChatManager`

 ## Conclusions

-This example shows how Pathway's real-time document indexing complements AG2's multi-agent orchestration.
+This example shows how Pathway Live Data Framework's real-time document indexing complements AG2's multi-agent orchestration.
 The combination is especially useful for scenarios where documents change frequently and agents need access to the latest information — such as live knowledge bases, continuously updated reports, or streaming data pipelines.

 You can find more ready-to-run pipelines in our [templates section](/developers/templates?tab=ai-pipelines).